edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-`IPM` is the only column that does not present in other tables.
+`IPM` is the only column not in the other tables.
 This table can be easily cleaned by dropping this `IPM` column.
-Meanwhile, the 8-th table have 20 columns:
+Meanwhile, the 8th table has 20 columns:

 ```R
 table_city[[8]]